manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	### PR history and total count

-	You can use rest APIs to get information about PRs from your account on github, such as history of all PRs, total count of PRs, and so on.
+	You can use rest APIs to get information about PRs from your Github account, such as history of all PRs, total count of PRs, and so on.

 	Open a web browser and run the following search query.